t1/deployer/README.md

 as it is more concise and clear (e.g., xa and non-xa data sources both use the same connection uri syntax), and it provides mechanics to reuse common configuration schemes, further DRYing your code.

-You can also go for a mixed approach, i.e. use a Docker container to build the Java EE container, and then use The Deployer to configure and deploy your application(s).
-You then have an idempotent server, not a Docker-style immutable server.

-If you want to go fully Docker style, this is not enough, as it means downloading and applying everything at boot time, which happens very often in a dynamic cloud setup, so it has to be as fast as possible;
+You won't want to download and applying everything at boot time, as this happens very often in a dynamic cloud setup, so it has to be as fast as possible.
-so it would have to be done at Docker build time;
-this is yet an [open issue](https://github.com/t1/deployer/issues/56).
+To apply The Deployer root bundle at Docker build time, you can start the container from your `Dockerfile` with the `shutdown-after-boot` option in your `deployer.config.yaml`.
+For an example, see `src/main/docker/Dockerfile`.
+To use it for your own applications, you'd only need to change the `deployer.root.bundle`.

 ## Building